ktwindisch/SNOW-Deployment/README.md

 <h2>Description:</h2>

-As the acting system administrator, I undertook a comprehensive ServiceNow deployment capstone project that encompassed six distinct task categories.
+As the acting ServiceNow System Administrator, I undertook a comprehensive deployment project that encompassed six distinct task categories.
 Each category was meticulously configured to enhance operational efficiency and streamline IT service management for the organization.

+This ServiceNow deployment project significantly enhanced IT service management, user experience, and operational efficiency for Strawberry Inc., ultimately contributing to the organization's success and effectiveness.

 <h2>Key Highlights:</h2>